MEET THE CHEF

 Chef’s cooking style is a modern reinvention of Southern cuisine that incorporates the traditional use of seasonal ingredients,

-important to maintain a healthy lifestyle, with French culinary techniques she learned from her training at the Le Cordon Bleu College of Culinary Arts in Paris.
+important to maintain a healthy lifestyle, with French culinary techniques she learned from her training at the Le Cordon Bleu College of Culinary Arts in Paris, France.

 Her first cookbook, Field Peas to Foie Gras: Southern Recipes with a French Accent.
 (Pelican Publishing, 2014) includes original recipes that will help you create healthy, delicious meals for your family.
 Using Southern upbringing and French training as the basis for culinary exploration in her second cookbook, Dinner Déjà Vu: Southern Tonight, French Tomorrow, (Pelican Publishing, March 2017), uses one list of fresh ingredients to create two meals, one Southern and one French.
-Combined grocery lists provide time-saving tools for recipes from cocktails to desserts and everything in between
+Combined grocery lists provide time-saving tools for recipes from cocktails to desserts and everything in between.
+In her first illustrated children's book, Jelly Fries A Fish For Dinner, (Tallahatchie Tales, March 2021), Chef Jennifer highlights the foods of the Mississippi Delta, through the eyes of her daughter Jenelle.

 Who is Chef Jennifer Hill Booker?
 She’s an African American woman of strength and character who can creatively meet life and culinary challenges with grace.
 Her passion for the culinary world knows no boundaries from creating new recipes, to teaching culinary arts, presenting live cooking demonstrations, keynote-speaking engagements and in the digital world where she engages with her online community.
 Her focused attention to detail came through loud and clear when she was a contestant on the Food Network’s Cutthroat Kitchen competition food show.
 Life experiences have given her a special sensitivity to sharing her joy of cooking with others including single, working moms and military families.
 She takes pleasure in teaching people to cook healthy and delicious food.
 With her extensive culinary endeavors as a professional chef, culinary arts instructor and cookbook author, Chef Jennifer Hill Booker is like having your favorite chef in the kitchen with you!
 She is an inspiration and role model for girls and modern women who are balancing life’s many challenges.